Election-Tech-Initiative/electionguard/docs/develop/Repositories.md

 ## <div style="display: flex; align-items: center;">ElectionGuard Python<span style="display: flex; align-items: center; margin-left: 16px"> ![Python][python-logo] <span></div>

-The ElectionGuard Python library is the _reference implementation_ of the ElectionGuard SDK.
+The ElectionGuard Python library is a _reference implementation_ of the ElectionGuard SDK.
 It covers the entire suite of functionality and processes necessary to implement an end-to-end verifiable election as part a voting system:

 - Key generation ceremony
 - Ballot encryption